s4dhulabs/LFWFBD/Cases/LFCS-1.md

 Besides the fact that this approach is not effective, it also create new problems such as:

-* Mass Account Blocking
+* Mass Account Lockout
 * Valid User Enumeration
-* Business workflow disruption
+* Business Workflow Disruption
-* User friction/bad UX
+* User Friction/Bad UX
+* Administrative Issues

 ## External References:<a name="ref1"></a>